niklaslorenz/keccak-vhdl/README.md

 |keccak-p|Concatenation of the previous functions|not yet implemented|
 |keccak-f|Repeats keccak-p 24 times with different round constants|not implemented yet|

+## Build Requirements
+This project uses the nvc vhdl simulator.
+You can get it [here](https://github.com/nickg/nvc)

 ## How To Build
+Make sure you meet all the [build requirements](#BuildRequirements).
 First clone the repository.
 Inside the repository execute the following commands:
 - `./configure.sh` to setup the cmake project
 - `./build.sh` to build the entire project